evmts/tevm-monorepo/docs-beta/tutorial/setup.md

 # Tutorial

-To learn all the pieces of EVMts we will configure a new project from scratch.
-We only assume basic TypeScript knowledge and knowledge of what a Smart Contract is

 ::: info On this page you will learn

 1. How to set up a basic TypeScript project with foundry from scratch
 2. What a bundler is

 :::

-Looking to get started fast?
-Try forking one of our example projects or using our live example.

 ## Initial setup and installation